bewuethr/bewuethr.github.io/2020-02-24-unicorn-project-review.md

 Functional programming is presented as the cure-all for software engineering that probably is going to make Fred Brooks rewrite his [famous essay][4] any moment now.
-When the story's heroine Maxine sits down and rewrites that pesky 2000 line "order fulfillment module" over her lunch break in Clojure – after having fixed it in a single morning first, no less – the eyeroll is certainly strong in me.
+When the story's heroine Maxine sits down and rewrites that pesky 2000 line "order fulfillment module" over her lunch break in Clojure---after having fixed it in a single morning first, no less---the eyeroll is certainly strong in me.

 [4]: http://faculty.salisbury.edu/~xswang/Research/Papers/SERelated/no-silver-bullet.pdf